OuluLinux/Overlook/README.md

 # Overlook
-A project for searching profitable forex trading algorithm outside the limitations of MT4.
+A silly project related to forex trading.
+It allows someone to tinker algos outside the limitations of MT4.

-I programmed a lot of MQL code in the limits of MT4 framework.
-I frustrated to the lack of scalability.
-I couldn't run algorithm over multiple instruments easily.
-Now, I try to support useful parts and improve the automation, which would profit me as well as you.
-There is no point to clone an open source ecosystem of losing algorithms.
+Don't do forex.

 #### How to run
 To compile Overlook, you need to download and install Ultimate++ and learn to how to compile programs with it.
 Then, you clone this repository, add it to a new assembly or copy files to MyApps directory.